 Customer Satisfaction | Metric of the Month

-Customer Satisfaction is the percentage of customers that are either satisfied or very satisfied with the quality of support they receive.
-It is equally applicable to the service desk and desktop support, and is the single most important measure of quality for a support organization.
-In this article we will use service desk examples and benchmarking data, but the principles discussed apply equally to desktop support.
+Customer satisfaction is the percentage of customers who are either satisfied or very satisfied with the quality of support they receive.
+It is equally applicable to the service desk and desktop support and is the single most important measure of quality for a support organization.
+In this article, I will use service desk examples and benchmarking data, but the principles discussed apply equally to desktop support.